 Many landlords are happy to just have low-risk, long-term tenants.
 If they were interested in STR’s, they would already be on Airbnb, right?
 So, how can you meet in the middle and convince a landlord to let you rent their space as a short-term rental?

 In this article, I’ll give you some tips on how to approach a landlord and how to sweeten the deal, so everyone benefits!

 What Is Airbnb Rental Arbitrage?

 In simple terms, Airbnb rental arbitrage is renting properties just to sublet them on Airbnb.
-In other words, you can start to earn money by listing a property on Airbnb if you make more than the amount of your rent + business-related expenses.
-Although it sounds easy and a no-brainer, there are still legal issues to take into consideration before you decide to earn with Airbnb arbitrage.
+In other words, you can start to earn money by listing a property on Airbnb, IF you make more than the amount of your rent + business-related expenses.
+Although it sounds easy, there are still legal issues to take into consideration before you decide to earn with Airbnb arbitrage.

 Research Local Laws and Rules.

 Before you start looking for that perfect space, there is some very important research that you need to do before you even ask.
 Most importantly, know what your city laws are for Airbnbs.
 Are STR’s even allowed?
 Do you need a license?
 Are certain city zones allowed to have STR’s and others not?

 Take time to review the rules and other laws in your city or state to make sure you’re complying with them.
 A quick call to your local city hall will give you those key answers.
 Once you have the answers, you will know where to look for a place to rent!

 O.k so now you have found a place that you love, it’s perfect!
 Ask the landlord about the building’s rules and pay special attention to any rules about guests or subletting contracts, and rules that will affect you, such as leases, condo board or co-op rules, HOA rules, or rules set by tenant organizations.
 You can ask your landlord if you’re unsure about anything.